vectorgrp/sil-kit-adapters-pkg/README.md

 ### Building it manually
 You can also build a SIL Kit Adapter package using the `build_deb.sh` script, which you can find in `.github/actions/build_deb.sh`.
 This script is basically the one called in the Github workflow to build a package.
+It also allows you to optionally pass a repository URL and branch as arguments to control which adapter source is packaged.
 Before running this script, you have to define the previous mentionned variables and the path to your local sil-kit-adapters-pkg directory using the **PKG_DIR** variable.\
 For example to package the SIL Kit Adapter TAP: